 Continuing the Jewish tradition of lining places of worship with images (icons), Christians had paintings of our Lord, His Mother, various saints, and numerous scenes from the Gospels.

-One key difference arose, however, between Jewish practice and Christian.
-The Christians began venerating the icons, which is perhaps where nearly all Protestants join the Jews in their opposition to iconography.
+One key difference arose, however, between Jewish and Christian practices.
+The Christians began venerating the icons, which is where most Protestants join the Jews in their opposition to iconography.

-While Islam and modern Judaism tend to be more iconoclastic (these are the forces that strengthened iconoclasm within Christianity long ago), most Christians have no problem with illustrated Bibles for children, movies or Christmas cards with our Lord, or scenes from the Bible.
+While Islam and modern Judaism tend to be more iconoclastic (these are the religions that strengthened iconoclasm within Christianity long ago), most Christians have no problem with illustrated Bibles for children, movies or Christmas cards with our Lord, or depicted scenes from the Bible.

 We all understand that images aid in both teaching and inspiration.
 Icons do with colors what scriptures do with words.
 In societies of largely illiterate populations, they were and are crucial in helping people to understand the Gospel.
 For both the literate and illiterate, they helped to inspire one to rise above earthly cares during worship.